hello-robot/stretch_tool_share/tool_share/jetson_orin_agx_mount/README.md

 3. Connect the 2 pin connector to 12volt Aux on PIMU.

-4. Route cable through Aux hole in the base shell and re-install base shell.

-5. Mount the Jetson Orin AGX to white delrin custom plate using 4x Torx Flat Head Thread-Cutting Screws for Metal.

-6. Add 4x Male-Female Threaded Hex Standoff to Stretch Base accessory mounts.

-7. Mount the white delrin custom plate to standoffs using 4x Steel Button Head Torx Screws.

-8. Plug in ethernet cable to Jetson Orin AGX.

-9. Plug your custom length DC power cable into the BIX power adaptor.
-Plug the Bix power adaptor to Jetson Orin AGX.
+4. Using a digital multimeter place the <span style="color:red;">**positive (red) probe**</span> inside the barrel jack connector of the new cable, and touch the **negative (black) probe** on the outside of the barrel jack connector.

+5. Turn on Stretch and measure the voltage coming out of new cable that is connected to the 12volt Aux connector using a digital multimeter.
+Ensure that the voltage reading is **positive 12V** or higher
       > [!WARNING]
+      > Ensuring that the voltage coming out of the new cable is positive, is crucial in protecting Stretch's main power board from damaging.

+6. Route cable through Aux hole in the base shell and re-install base shell.

+7. Mount the Jetson Orin AGX to white delrin custom plate using 4x Torx Flat Head Thread-Cutting Screws for Metal.

+8. Add 4x Male-Female Threaded Hex Standoff to Stretch Base accessory mounts.

+9. Mount the white delrin custom plate to standoffs using 4x Steel Button Head Torx Screws.

+10. Plug in ethernet cable to Jetson Orin AGX.

+11. Plug your custom length DC power cable into the BIX power adaptor.
+Plug the Bix power adapter to Jetson Orin AGX.
+    > [!IMPORTANT]
     > The BIX Power Adapter is a crucial component that we highly recommend purchasing for this setup.
 It adds additional safety features to the power path system.
-Not adding this part to the setup can lead to the main power board of Stretch failing.
+Not adding this part to the setup can lead to the Jetson power system failing.

-10. Attach 5x Cable tie mounts using 5x Phillips Rounded Head Thread forming screws.
+12. Attach 5x Cable tie mounts using 5x Phillips Rounded Head Thread forming screws.

-11. Zip-tie cables and cut excess.
+13. Zip-tie cables and cut excess.

 ## Software